Luna Steelheart

 Luna Steelheart: For sure.

-Luna Steelheart: I feel like Drag Race as a whole is a very great T.V. show to be able to give fellow performers around the country a bigger name for themselves and be able to have it go mainstream and to have a lot of audiences that proceed to multiple different people in multiple different ways.
-Like, if you’re a Katya fan you’re typically, you know, your humor is gauged towards that stuff, and if you’re a fan of Alaska, you know, your humor is gauged a different way.
-If you’re, you know, more toward Violet then you like the–a lot of the dancing that she does.
-Or Kameron Michaels, same thing is her dancing and, so, it goes to show that there’s so many different types of drag and there’s a lot of different ways to connect with it.
-And you know, in seeing myself on the show, I could see how my brand would be able to be translated for the audiences of not only the United States, but around the world, have some people around the world connect with me and therefore being able to give RuPaul’s Drag Race more fruits for labor as well.
+Luna Steelheart: Um, I feel like Drag Race as a whole is a very great T.V. show to be able to give fellow performers around the country a bigger name for themselves and be able to have it go mainstream and have a lot of audiences that perceived you multiple different people in multiple different ways.
+Like, if you’re a [unclear] fan, you’re typically… you know, your humor is gauged towards that facet.
+And if you’re a fan of Alaska, you know, your humor is gauged a different way.
+If you’re, you know, more toward Violet, then you like the… a, a lot of the dancing that she does.
+Or Kameron Michaels, same thing is her dancing and…

 Connor McDonald: I like that.
 Do you think that there are any misconceptions that people have about drag?

-Connor McDonald: I fully enjoyed that and I fully love that answer.
+Connor McDonald: Excellent.
+I enjoyed that, and I fully love, love that answer.

 Luna Steelheart: Of course.
+I… Of course.
 And I wish you the best on your fruits of your labor as well.

 Leave a Reply